 - Many hotels are organising especially designed breakfasts, teas and lunches.

 - There will also be street parties aplenty, so be sure to pick up your party pack, including the obligatory mini Union Jack, celebrity face mask and royal wedding blow-up balloons.

 London Craft Week

 This fantastic annual festival returns to London from mid-May for one week, and is your opportunity to get up close to skilled craftsmen and craftswomen alike, checking out what they make, how they make it and where they make it.
-Some of the many highlights include visits to the workshops of some of London’s finest contemporary jewellery makers, furniture makers and ceramicists.
+Some of the many highlights include visits to the workshops of some of London’s finest contemporary Jewellery Gift Boxes UK, furniture makers and ceramicists.
 You’ll be able to watch gilders at work, as well as fashion designers, glass blowers and metal workers.